The good, bad and unknown about marijuana's health effects

-NEW YORK (AP) — It can almost certainly ease chronic pain and might help some people sleep, but it’s also likely to raise the risk of getting schizophrenia and might trigger heart attacks.
+NEW YORK (AP) — It can almost certainly ease chronic pain and might help some people sleep, but it may also raise the risk of getting schizophrenia and trigger heart attacks.

 Those are among the conclusions about marijuana reached by a federal advisory panel in a report released Thursday.